-The objective of the Research Career Development Core (RCDC) is to identify highly promising early-stage investigators (junior faculty) and to provide support promoting their development as independent investigators and leaders in aging research.
-The RCDC seeks to provide these investigators, designated as “Pepper Scholars”, with the knowledge and skills to conduct biological, translational, and clinical studies of multifactorial geriatric health conditions and to obtain subsequent funding from a broad range of sources.
+The objective of the Research Education Core (REC) is to identify highly promising early-stage investigators (junior faculty) and to provide support promoting their development as independent investigators and leaders in aging research.
+The REC seeks to provide these investigators, designated as “Pepper Scholars”, with the knowledge and skills to conduct biological, translational, and clinical studies of multifactorial geriatric health conditions and to obtain subsequent funding from a broad range of sources.
 The outcomes and career advancement goals for Pepper Scholars include:

 - publication of research results in high-impact journals;